 All our beef is supplied from local beef suckler herds, the cattle are typically Limousin crosses, bred specifically for the quality of the beef (some supermarkets sell dairy bred beef which is inferior quality).
 The cattle we buy are 18 months to 24 months old, mainly Heifers (females).
 We prefer the heifers as they tend to be slower grown resulting in superior flavour and tenderness.

-All of our five main beef suppliers have worked with Cranstons for more than 10 years, these long term relationships mean we have complete control over the quality and we can personally vouch for the high welfare standards as we visit the farms regularly.
+All of our six main beef suppliers have worked with Cranstons for more than 10 years, these long term relationships mean we have complete control over the quality and we can personally vouch for the high welfare standards as we visit the farms regularly.

 Mr M Dodgson, Spital Farm, Kendal

 Mr R & Mrs G Dickinson, High Knipe Farm, Askham